txstate-etc/react-mutable-stores/README.md

 This library is written in typescript, as are all the examples above.
 It goes to great lengths to ensure your types are automatically inferred as much as possible.
 You will typically want to specify a type for your Store state, as in the "Subclassing" example above.

-Everything is exported as an es6 module, which should be helpful for any React project since even pure javascript React projects use a precompiler like webpack.